bi-foundation/live-feed-api/README.md

 | log / loglevel             | The log level                                                                       | debug, info, warning, error, fatal

-This is what live-feed.conf looks like with the default settings:
+This is what factom-live-feed.conf looks like with the default settings:

 ```
 [receiver]